 Surely, that is a lot to ask of just one tool.
 Isn’t it?

-Meet the swiss army knife of the stock screeners and portfolio managers all rolled into 1 ridiculously versatile tool: Stock Rover
+Meet the swiss army knife of the stock screeners and portfolio managers all rolled into 1 ridiculously versatile tool: Stock Rover.
+Our detailed Stock Rover review below makes a case of why you need to have this tool in your investing tool belt.

-Prefer to work off some time tested strategies such as Magic Formula or Buffetology or filters such as Margin of Safety or Piotroski F-Score or Altman-Z score?
+Prefer to research stocks using some time tested strategies such as Magic Formula or Buffetology or filters such as Margin of Safety or Piotroski F-Score or Altman-Z score?
 You are in luck.
 Stock Rover ships with a library of as much as 640+ different metrics you can screen on, and has 100s of prebuilt screeners for you to import and start using.
+Want more than just stocks?
+In addition to stocks, you can research ETFs and closed end funds.

 The software itself runs in the cloud and the stock screens execute blazingly fast.
 The interface is very intuitive and fades into the background.
 With so many features and enormous volume of data on the offer, a lesser tool can quickly overload you with data.
 In the case of Stock Rover, the quietly powerful interface keeps everything neatly organized and well managed.
 You have everything you need, when you need it.

 It does this with intelligent use of the frames, views and navigation.
-Let’s take a quick look.
+Let’s take a quick look in this review of Stock Rover.

 Please note: in the screenshots that follow, the portfolios do not represent my actual VSG Premium portfolio.
-Any stock tickers visible in these pictures do not imply my endorsement or recommendation for an investment in that stock
+Any stock tickers visible in these pictures do not imply my endorsement or recommendation for an investment in that stock.
+These are provided so you can review the tool and decide if it works best for you and which plan should you choose.

 The Stock Rover Dashboard View